openstore-ecommerce/OS_GDPR/Docs/os_gdpr_docs.md

 #### Semi-Automatic

 The Scheduler is setup and creates a list of users that should be removed.
-Maual interaction via the UI list is required to remove the user.
+Manual interaction via the UI list is required to remove the user.

 #### Manual